indieSoftware/Navigator/README.md

 You might want to reread that last bullet point again...

-Navigator is written entirely in Swift and SwiftUI, and supports iOS 16 and above.
+Navigator 2.0 is written entirely in Swift and SwiftUI, supports Observation, and runs on iOS 17 and above.

 ## The Code